StachRedeker/ArduinoMinimalCircuit/README.md

 ## Improvements

+> **Note**
+> Two updates on these improvements!
+Read the footnotes.

-- [ ] Include a chip that converts USB to UART such that the ATmega328P can be programmed directly using USB.
+- [ ] Include a chip that converts USB to UART such that the ATmega328P can be programmed directly using USB. [^UART]
-- [ ] Find a method that allows for powering the circuit from (unstable) USB voltage, instead of a 9 [V] battery.
+- [x] Find a method that allows for powering the circuit from (unstable) USB voltage, instead of a 9 [V] battery. [^USB]

+[^UART]: The general consensus seems to be that one should not do this.
+If you are in need of a USB-programmable microcontroller, just use a prebuilt Arduino Uno or Nano.
+It is cheap, easy to use, and you eliminate a lot of failure points.
+If you use an ATmega328P directly (i.e. on a PCB), it is assumed that you will program it once (or twice) and then forget about it.
+Use the programming method as suggested above.
+Or, use an IC socket and transfer the ATmega328P to an Arduino Uno to program.

+[^USB]: This is totally possible!
+And it does not require a lot of modifications.
+Throw in some extra smoothing capacitors and you should be fine.
+ATmega328P chips run fine on voltages anywhere between 4.5 [V] and 5.5[V].
+Be aware that some USB power sources might be more noisy than others.
+[SOURCE](https://electronics.stackexchange.com/questions/156499/power-atmel-atmega328p-directly-from-usb)

 ## License